algm/fiction-kit/templates/commands/draft.md

         - Set last updated date
       - Mark scene as complete in scenes file (check the box)

+   **Inserting or moving scenes/chapters**:
+   - When inserting a scene in a chapter:
+     - Choose the correct chapter directory `c[NNN]/`
+     - Assign the next available `s[MMM]` within that chapter (zero-padded)
+     - Rename files to keep `c[NNN]s[MMM].md` contiguous if you resequence
+   - When moving a scene between chapters:
+     - Move the file to the new `c[NNN]/` directory and renumber `s[MMM]`
+     - Update `drafts/prose-index.md` with the new path and status
+     - Update planning in scenes.md or scenes/chXX-XX.md to reflect the new order
+   - After renumbering or moving scenes:
+     - Re-run `make chapters` (and `make book` if needed) to rebuild chapter/book outputs
+     - Verify links/paths in `drafts/prose-index.md` are consistent

 7. **Drafting execution rules**:

    **Scene Selection**: